 11. How to Recognize Good Headhunters

 The problem is that the job profile of personnel consultant is not protected.
 That is why there are a few black sheep in this industry.
-There are those, who have no mandate and try to get hold of CVs, in order to build up a database.
+There are those who have no mandate and try to get hold of CVs, in order to build up a database.
 Or even worse, those who invent a vacancy to get a CV.
 That is why research is advisable: Ask colleagues who know the industry, search the Internet for evaluations, pay attention to how well the personnel consultant knows their client and how detailed the preliminary talks are.
-A red flag is: If you don’t hear anything anymore or the contact is suddenly out of reach.
-In this case, you should insist on the basis of the GDPR, that the data is deleted and threaten legal action if necessary.
+One red flag is when you suddenly don’t hear back from them anymore or the contact is suddenly out of reach.
+In that case, you should insist on the basis of the GDPR that your data is deleted and threaten legal action if necessary.